Skip to content

 Purpose

-Directly samples the Eevee world environment color without depending on whether any geometry exists behind the screen.
+Directly samples the Eevee world environment color without depending on whether geometry exists behind the screen.

 Notes

-• If Direction is connected, the world environment can be sampled in the specified direction
+• If Direction is connected, the world environment is sampled in that direction

 World To Tangent